devsecops-workshop/workshop-guide/content/5-gitops/_index.md

 secrets:
   - name: gitea
 ```
-- Run the pipeline and see that in your Gitea repo /environment/dev/kustomize.yaml is updated with the newImage version
+- Run the pipeline and see that in your Gitea repo /environment/dev/kustomize.yaml is updated with the new image version
-- This will tell ArgoCD to update the Deployment with this new Image version
+- This will tell ArgoCD to update the `Deployment` with this new image version
-- Check that the new image is rolled out (you may need to Sync manually in ArgoCD to speed it up)
+- Check that the new image is rolled out (you may need to sync manually in ArgoCD to speed things up)